ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 The `RPi.GPIO` module provides routines for configuring the GPIO pins on the RPi and for sending and receiving signals on these pins.
 Since the GPIO pins are digital we can only send high or low voltages.

 The `time` module provides routines that make use of the clock on the RPi.
 Using the time module you can make the RPi wait for some time before executing the next python command in your program.
-For exmample, `time.sleep(0.5)` makes your program wait for half a second before moving on to the next line of code.
+For example, `time.sleep(0.5)` makes your program wait for half a second before moving on to the next line of code.

 The lines immediately after the import statements take care of configurations related to using the GPIO pins.
 The first one specifies that we are using the physical numbering scheme.